-At June 28, 2020, on an as adjusted basis after giving effect to the transactions connected with our issuance of our 5.0% Senior Notes due 2028, the Company would have had \$1,063.3 million aggregate principal amount of total indebtedness (consisting primarily of \$658.0 million aggregate principal amount of loans under the fixed rate tranche of our term facility and \$400.0 million aggregate principal amount of notes) and an additional \$290.6 million of borrowing capacity under the revolving credit facility (after giving effect to \$9.4 million of outstanding letters of credit).
+At September 27, 2020, the Company had \$1,032.8 million aggregate principal amount of total indebtedness (consisting primarily of \$628.0 million aggregate principal amount of loans under our term facility and \$400.0 million aggregate principal amount of notes) and an additional \$290.5 million of borrowing capacity under the revolving credit facility (after giving effect to \$9.5 million of outstanding letters of credit).
 Our outstanding indebtedness will require a significant amount of cash to make interest payments.
 Further, the interest rate on a significant portion of our borrowings under our senior secured credit facility is based on LIBOR interest rates, which could result in higher interest expense in the event of an increase in interest rates.
 In addition, since these borrowings under our senior secured credit facility extend beyond 2021, the interest rates for these obligations might be subject to change based on the United Kingdom's Financial Conduct Authority's intention to phase out LIBOR by the end of 2021.
 Our ability to pay interest on our debt and to satisfy our other debt obligations will depend in part upon our future financial and operating performance and upon our ability to renew or refinance borrowings.
 Prevailing economic conditions and financial, business, competitive, regulatory and other factors, many of which are beyond our control, will affect our ability to make these payments.
 We cannot guarantee that our business will generate sufficient cash flow from operations or that future borrowings will be available to us in an amount sufficient to enable us to fund our liquidity needs.
-If we are unable to generate sufficient cash flow to meet our debt service obligations, we will have to pursue one or more alternatives, such as reducing or delaying capital or other expenditures, refinancing debt, selling assets, or raising equity capital.
-Further, the requirement to make significant interest payments may reduce the Company's flexibility to respond to changing business and economic conditions or fund capital expenditure or working capital needs and may increase the Company's vulnerability to adverse economic conditions.
+If we are unable to generate sufficient cash flow to respond to changing business and economic conditions or fund capital expenditure or working capital needs and may increase the Company's vulnerability to respond to changing business and economic conditions or fund capital expenditure or working capital needs and may increase the Company's vulnerability to adverse economic conditions.